rico2114/CineColombia/README.md

 # CineColombia
-This tool will provide functionallity to search for a movie located in colombia. the user defines the city and we search for a theater that displays the movie
+This tool will provide functionallity to search for a movie located in colombia. the user defines the city and the system searches for a theater that displays the movie in the selected city.